 - verifier( circuit, pk, transcript, attributes, time, proof, doctype, zkspec)

-Longfellow-zk public API right now operates just on a limited, predefined array of attributes to prove and verify mdoc/mDL.
+The Longfellow-zk public API currently operates on a limited, predefined array of attributes to prove and verify mdoc/mDL.

 The mdoc is the signed document and is used only once by the prover function, while the verifier function will need to know its doctype.